PetroIvaniuk/llms-tools/README.md

  - [OmniObject3D](https://omniobject3d.github.io/) - a large vocabulary 3D object dataset with massive high-quality real-scanned 3D objects to facilitate the development of 3D perception, reconstruction, and generation in the real world

 ## Audio & Speech & Music
+- [StockMusic](https://www.stockmusic.app/) - a platform for AI-generated tunes that allows you to generate up to 10 minutes of copyright-free music
 - [Stable Audio](https://stability.ai/blog/stable-audio-using-ai-to-generate-music) - a system that generates music and sound effects from text
 - [RIFFUSION](https://www.riffusion.com/about) - the model to generate images of spectrograms and can then be converted to an audio clip
 - [CLAP](https://github.com/LAION-AI/CLAP/) - you can extract a latent representation of any given audio and text for your own model, or for different downstream task